Adobe stock forecast for 2026: targets of 420–550 USD and fundamental valuation of ADBE

 Since Q1 of fiscal year 2025, Adobe has begun providing information on subscription revenue by creating two groups:

-On 12 March, Adobe Inc. released its Q1 fiscal 2025 report for the period ending on 28 February 2025.
+On 12 March, Adobe Inc. released its Q1 fiscal 2025 results for the period ended on 28 February 2025.
 Below are its highlights:

 • Revenue: 5.71 billion USD (+10%)